igr/coding-questions/README.md

-# coding-questions
+# Coding Questions

-Coding questions and answers; for interviews, fun and non-profit
+Coding questions and answers; for interviews, fun and non-profit.
+Java 11.